akajuvonen/akajuvonen.github.io/_drafts/vanishing-gradient.md

 ![Sigmoid][fig_sigmoid]

-Nodes can be combined to form a neural network, which aims to approximate any arbitrary function.
+Individual neurons can be combined to form a neural network, which aims to approximate any arbitrary function.
 Each node in the network has its own inputs, outputs and activations.
 Below is an example of a simple feed-forward network.
 It has an *input layer*, *hidden layer* and *output layer*.

 ![Example node][fig_nnet]

-It is also possible to have more connections or different number of nodes in each layer.
+It is also possible to have more connections or different number of neurons in each layer.
 Recently it has become possible to use more layers with more computing power and the use of [GPUs][cudnn].
 This is often associated with *deep learning* or *deep neural networks*.
 But, with more layers a new problem